mnapoli/framework-interop/README.md

 When the application is constructed, it will build a root DI container to which all the module's containers will be chained.

+Then, HTTP/CLI applications can be built using the **root** container (not the module's container), which allows to access all the entries of all the container's.

 ## How to write a module